green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 - Never compare between machines to judge your software
     + At least not within small margins.
 Energy measurements on multi-task operating systems do always have noise and variance.
     + However a comparison by the order of magnitude is very helpful to judge the underlying hardware
-        * In order to judge software on different hardwarre your systems must be calibrated and run no non-deterministic componentes like schedulers (realtime linux kernel for instance)
+        * In order to judge software on different hardware your systems must be calibrated and run no non-deterministic componentes like schedulers (realtime linux kernel for instance)
-    + Even systems with identical hardware components can have variations that you cannot easily account for, cause it is unknown if you don't measure it ahead (component energy consumption variance etc.)
+    + Even systems with identical hardware components can have variations that you cannot easily account for, as there are unknown varaibles unless you measure them ahead (component energy consumption variance etc.)
 - An application should NEVER come to the bounds of its resources.
     + Analyze the peak load of your application.
 If the sytem runs at >80% typically scheduling and queuing problems can kick in.
 - The application you want to test must run at least twice as long as the minimal resolution